Dominator (graph theory): Applications

 Dominators, and dominance frontiers particularly, have applications in compilers for computing static single assignment form.
 A number of compiler optimizations can also benefit from dominators.
 The flow graph in this case comprises basic blocks.

+Dominators play a crucial role in control flow analysis by identifying the program behaviors that are relevant to a specific statement or operation, which helps in optimizing and simplifying the control flow of programs for analysis.

 Automatic parallelization benefits from postdominance frontiers.
 This is an efficient method of computing control dependence, which is critical to the analysis.

 Memory usage analysis can benefit from the dominator tree to easily find leaks and identify high memory usage.

 In hardware systems, dominators are used for computing signal probabilities for test generation, estimating switching activities for power and noise analysis, and selecting cut points in equivalence checking.

 In software systems, they are used for reducing the size of the test set in structural testing techniques such as statement and branch coverage.

 Algorithms

 Let $n_0$ be the source node on the Control-flow graph.
 The dominators of a node $n$ are given by the maximal solution to the following data-flow equations:

 The dominator of the start node is the start node itself.
 The set of dominators for any other node $n$ is the intersection of the set of dominators for all predecessors $p$ of $n$.
 The node $n$ is also in the set of dominators for $n$.

 An algorithm for the direct solution is: